 Primarily, and what should be the ideal case is to appoint a probate attorney when making a will.
 With careful planning and much-needed assistance, a probate lawyer can help avoid the probate altogether.

 A comprehensive discussion to understand the main reasons for avoiding probate in the first instance is available later in this article.

 Other cases where a probate lawyer can help you and your loved ones are –

 Undue influence is a situation where one person has the position to take advantage of the other person against their choice.

-If the heirs of a deceased person have reasonable doubt to believe that the will was primarily constituted under undue influence, they can challenge its content.
+If a deceased person’s heirs have reasonable doubt to believe that the will was primarily constituted under undue influence, they can challenge its content.
 A probate lawyer can help you establish such facts and present them in court in a compelling manner.

 2. Will contest

 A will contest when an obligation is raised against the validity of a will.
 A will may contain an error that needs correction for which seeking a court’s help becomes necessary.
 A probate lawyer can help in filing such appeals.

 If the heirs have reasonable grounds to believe that the deceased person lacked sound-mindedness at the time of making the will, questions may arise as to the validity of the will.
 A probate lawyer could help establish this fact and get the heirs their lawful share in the deceased person’s estate.